Tides Counseling and Wellness

 Charles has experience working with people who are currently deconstructing religion as well as experiencing religious trauma.
 Mr. Hubert is LGBTQIA+ allied and works with people of all ages, races, gender identities, and sexual orientations.

-Brandi J. Hedges-Hubert MS, LCMHC, QS
+Brandi J. Hedges-Hubert MS, LCMHC-S, LPC, LMHC

 Brandi's focus is individuals, adolescences (16+), families, and couples struggling with a wide variety of challenges.
 She utilizes an integrative approach drawing from Cognitive Behavioral Therapy (CBT).
 Mindfulness, Motivational Interviewing, and Solution-Focused Therapy in order to meet the unique needs of each client.
 She has prior experience in working with adults and children with Autism Spectrum Disorder, ADHD, and those exhibiting sexualized behaviors.